Whether you're a PR executive, junior designer or marketing professional just starting, working in a large agency can be a daunting experience.

 3. Go beyond your job role

 Bosses are always hugely impressed by people who go above and beyond their job description.
-This means you should look at ways to boost your own skills and extend your helpful role within the agency.
+It means you should look at ways to boost your skills and extend your role within the agency.
 For example, is the agency struggling to employ a social media expert and you'd like to get involved?
 Volunteer to train for the role in your spare time.
 Take online courses, buy books on the subject and then, when you're confident you can move into that area, tell your boss!

 4. Understand office politics